Splurfa/GeminiWorkspace/1-Notes/daily-notes/daily-note-2025-08-02.md

     *   Ensure RV storage lot payments are current (Selma Storage, Oregon).
     *   Verify and update RV registration (under Zach's name).
 *   **Milestone Dates:** Identify and track regularly recurring financial obligations (e.g., Sophie's insurance, tuition not covered by paycheck).
-*   **Vehicle Strategy:** Plan for car registration costs and consider selling Zach's older car, which is nearing its last viable resale value.
+*   **Vehicle Strategy:** Plan for car registration costs and consider selling Zach's old car, which is nearing its last viable resale value.

 ##### 5. Interdependencies & Future Outlook

-*   **Income Dependency:** All personal and household stability is contingent on securing a stable income, primarily through the consulting business.
+*   **Income Dependency:** All personal and household stability is contingent on securing a stable income (via consulting business).
 *   **Relationships:** Acknowledges the importance of building and mending relationships, but prioritizes other immediate concerns for later.

-## 3. Active Synthesis & Exploration (Your Core Thinking Space)
+## 3. Active Processing & Exploration

-### Overarching Themes & Questions

-*   **Theme:** The critical interdependency between establishing a stable business income and achieving personal/household stability.
-Both require systematic approaches and consistent action.
-*   **Theme:** The challenge of balancing immediate, urgent needs (dental, fixed income, bug fixes) with long-term strategic goals (building a scalable business, long-term health, financial planning). #prioritization #long-term-planning
-*   **Question:** How can the "80/20 Gap Protocol" concept, developed for business, be adapted and applied to personal and household management to create repeatable processes? #personal-systems
-*   **Strategic Connection:** The success of the AI consulting business directly impacts the ability to address personal financial and vehicle needs.
-*   **Strategic Connection:** The "build a factory, not just a car" mindset from the recent board meeting applies equally to personal life; creating repeatable processes for household management, health, and finances.
-*   **Strategic Connection:** Zach's role in both business and personal contexts highlights the importance of clear communication and shared systems for joint ventures (business) and shared responsibilities (household). #relationships #collaboration
-*   **Actionable Experiment:** For the next week, try to apply the "80/20 Gap Protocol" thinking to a small personal or household problem (e.g., cat hair management) to test its universality. #experiment

-### Insight 1: Business and AI Consulting Venture
+### Input 1: Business and AI Consulting Venture

 #### Tool & Workflow Ideas
 *   **Tool:** Gemini CLI for managing prompt engineering knowledge and file system population.